utm-coders/studyGroup/lessons/misc/intro-git/lesson.md

 git status
 ```

-This is an incredibly useful command that returns a host of
+`git status` is an incredibly useful command that returns a host of important
-important information about our repo:
+information about our repo.
+It's worth running it very liberally whenever one
+is working within a Git repo just to make sure everything looks the way it's
+expected to.

 ```
 $ git status